pingidentity/terraform-provider-pingfederate/docs/data-sources/oauth_access_token_manager.md

 - `attribute_contract` (Attributes) The list of attributes that will be added to an access token. (see [below for nested schema](#nestedatt--attribute_contract))
 - `configuration` (Attributes) Plugin instance configuration. (see [below for nested schema](#nestedatt--configuration))
 - `id` (String) ID of this resource.
-- `last_modified` (String) The time at which the plugin instance was last changed.
-This property is read only and is ignored on PUT and POST requests.
-Supported in PF version 12.0 or later.
 - `name` (String) The plugin instance name.
 The name can be modified once the instance is created.
 Note: Ignored when specifying a connection's adapter override.
 - `parent_ref` (Attributes) The reference to this plugin's parent instance.
 The parent reference is only accepted if the plugin type supports parent instances.
 Note: This parent reference is required if this plugin instance is used as an overriding plugin (e.g. connection adapter overrides) (see [below for nested schema](#nestedatt--parent_ref))
 - `plugin_descriptor_ref` (Attributes) Reference to the plugin descriptor for this instance.
 The plugin descriptor cannot be modified once the instance is created.
 Note: Ignored when specifying a connection's adapter override. (see [below for nested schema](#nestedatt--plugin_descriptor_ref))